Graduate Academic Policies

 G. Unfair advantage: Attempting to gain unauthorized advantage over fellow students in an academic exercise.
 Example: gaining or providing unauthorized access to examination materials, obstructing or interfering with another student’s efforts in an academic exercise, lying about a need for an extension for an exam or paper, continuing to write even when time is up during an exam, destroying or keeping library materials for one’s own use, etc.

-Penalties: Students who violate the Code of Academic and Scholarly Integrity may be subject to a grade of “F” for the work submitted, an “F” in the course, written reprimands in the student’s academic file, probation, suspension, or dismissal from the College.
+Penalties: Students who violate the Code of Academic and Scholarly Integrity may be subject to a grade of “F” for the work submitted, an “F” in the course, written reprimands in the student’s academic file, probation, suspension, or dismissal from the University.
 Professors who encounter a breach of the Code are required to report it the Dean of their department.
 The student in question must then meet with a dean to discuss the infraction and its consequences.
 Note that ignoring or skipping this meeting will not make the problem go away – doing so will only intensify the penalty.

-Students are expected to be fully aware of the College’s requirements and expectations regarding academic honesty and scholarly integrity.
+Students are expected to be fully aware of the University’s requirements and expectations regarding academic honesty and scholarly integrity.
 If a student is unsure whether their action(s) constitute a violation of the Code of Academic and Scholarly Integrity, then it is that student’s responsibility to consult with the instructor to clarify any ambiguities.

 Copyright Policy